alecmori/recipes/pulled_pork.md

 Want to start cooking this at least a day before

-Served on toasted brioche buns, on cornbread, or on macaroni and cheese.
+Served on toasted brioche buns, or cornbread, or on macaroni and cheese.
 Goes well with brussel sprouts.